-The Métis Nation of Ontario (MNO) is pleased to offer the Post-Secondary Education Support Program.
+The Metis Nation of Ontario (MNO) is pleased to offer the Post-Secondary Education Support Program.
 MNO citizens can now apply to receive funding to access post-secondary education and reach their highest potential.
 The application period for 2023-2024 is now open and closes on May 3, 2023.
-For more information on how to complete the application process please see the Application Guide for step-by-step instructions.
+For more information on how to complete the application process, please see the Application Guide for step-by-step instructions.

 To qualify for the MNO Post-Secondary Education Support Program applicants must:

-- Be a MNO citizen or has a letter of eligibility from the MNO Registry (for more information on MNO Citizenship policies and MNO Registry click here)
+- Be an MNO citizen with a complete file or have a letter of eligibility from the MNO Registry (for more information on MNO Citizenship policies and MNO Registry click here)

 - Reside in Canada